gardener/gardener/landscaper/pkg/controlplane/README.md

 # Minimal example configuration

-Below is a minimal example configuration to deploy a Gardener control plane.
+A minimal example configuration to deploy a Gardener control plane can be found [here](example/minimal_landscaper-controlplane-imports.yaml).
+**NOTE**:  if this is run against an existing Gardener Installation, already deployed certificates should be picked up automatically if they are missing in the configuration.

 **What needs to be filled in is:**
 - The kubeconfig of the `runtime` cluster